marcluque/Reversi-Server/README.md

 ## Rules
 The tweaked version of Reversi comprises several rules that make the game more difficult.
 These rules are defined in the following.
-Afterwards, the protocol for the communication of client and server is explained.
+Afterward, the protocol for the communication of the client and server is explained.

 ### Game

 ### Protocol